Azure/autorest.csharp/doc/features/subclients.md

     name: MyService
 ```

-For each operation group, **autorest.csharp** generates individual client type called `$"{OperationGroup.language.default.name}Client"` format when group has a name or `$"{Language.Default.Name}Client"` format when group name is empty.
+For each operation group, **autorest.csharp** generates individual client type called using `$"{operationGroups.language.default.name}Client"` format when group has a name or `$"{language.default.name}Client"` format when group name is empty.

 ```cs
 public partial class NamedGroupClient